ardanlabs/gotraining/01-language_syntax/05-type_conversions/readme.md

-## Named Types - Language Syntax
+## Type Conversions - Language Syntax

-Named types are another way to create user defined types.
-They provide some interesting feature/functionality that is not always available in other languages.
-The standard library in Go used named types very effectively.
-In these examples a named type is used to declare a set of typed constants to act as part of the API for the time package.
+There is no casting in Go.
+Go is a strict type safe lanaguage so typed values must be explicitly converted from one type to the other.
+Untyped constants on the other hand can be implicitly converted by the compiler.
+These values exist in a kind system and have more flexibility.
+In these examples we will learn about named types and how the time package uses them, in conjuction with constants, to provide both a flexible and type safe API.

 ## Notes

-* Declare a type based on another single type including built-in and user defined types.
+* Declare a type based on another type including built-in and user defined types.
+* Learn about explicit and implicit conversions.
 * See the power of constants and their use in the standard library.
 * Use typed constants are part of the API for your package functions and methods.